sagemath/trac_to_gh/Issue 6920.md

 # Issue 6920: irreducible components function is stupid in case of projective space

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6920

 Original creator: was